-Flexibility is necessary to allow muscles function properly, and the body can perform any movement efficiently.
-If you feel tight often and need to stretch this may be an indication that your body has muscle and joint imbalances.
+If you feel tight and need to stretch regularly it means that this may be an indication that your body has muscle and joint imbalances.
 Stretching might provide temporary relief, and it will not address the problem of poor alignment and can lead to a further dysfunction.

 When I started my fitness life, I was extremely tight.
 It is hard to believe now that I could only bend forward in standing position to 30 degrees before feeling discomfort.
 Also, I could not sit on the floor with the legs extended and had to use my arms to support the upper body.
 I took many yoga classes, and they brought no improvement.